 This activity is being presented without bias and without commercial support.

-For physical therapy or occupational therapy: Rush University is an approved provider for physical therapy (216.000272), occupational therapy, respiratory therapy, social work (159.001203), nutrition, speech-audiology, and psychology by the Illinois Department of Professional Regulation.
+For physical therapy or occupational therapy: Rush University is an approved provider for physical therapy/occupational therapy by the Illinois Department of Professional Regulation.
 Rush University designates this enduring material for a maximum of 5.00 continuing education credits for physical therapists/ occupational therapists.

-The American Board of Lifestyle Medicine has approved 5.0 maintenance of certification credits for this learning activity.
+ABLM MOC: The American Board of Lifestyle Medicine has approved 5.0 maintenance of certification credit for this learning activity.

-The National Board for Health and Wellness Coaching (NBHWC) has approved 5 continuing education credit for this learning activity: CE-000071-5.
+For NBC-HWCs: The National Board for Health and Wellness Coaching (NBHWC) has approved 5 continuing education credits for this learning activity: CEA-000127-1

 Positive Psychology in Lifestyle Medicine and Health Care: Strategies for Implementation